Is the Underappreciated 1901-02 Ogden’s Tabs General Interest Set King of the 20th Century?

 The aforementioned Vardon, for example, is pictured on a card as he is in competition with Braid.
 Other cards depict similar images with soccer teams battling against each other.
 The diversity of the set even extends to the types of pictures that are included, which was not always the case, particularly in a lot of the 50-card international sets of subjects.

 The set’s fatal flaw, really, is that it has limited appeal with American collectors.
-The primary reason for that is because, while it includes a gaggle of sports, the most popular ones with Americans, including baseball, basketball, and football, are omitted.
+The primary reason for that is because, while it includes a gaggle of sports, the most popular ones with Americans, including baseball, basketball, football, and hockey are omitted.

 While some American collectors may scratch their heads at that, the exclusion of those sets wasn’t an odd occurrence in the slightest.
 Baseball was a sport mostly, if not entirely, limited to the U.S. at the time.
 The same can be said for basketball, which had only just been invented in 1891.
 And while rugby was popular, there was little reason to include American football, which was generally only a sport played by some colleges at the time.